ogazitt/saasmaster-api/README.md

 The express webserver will default to listening on port 8080.
 Override with PORT=xxxx variable.

+### `npm run start:devhosted`

+Runs the backend with dev account credentials but with the `prod` configuration, which runs a production-like hosted environment in the dev account.

 ### `npm run build-spa` and `npm run copy`

 These will build the production (minified) version of the [SaaSMaster](https://github.com/ogazitt/saasmaster) front-end,